AfriCodeWizard/mboga-pap/AUTHENTICATION_SETUP.md

 - Restart your development server
 - Check browser console for environment variable loading

+### Getting "either NEXT_PUBLIC_SUPABASE_URL and NEXT_PUBLIC_SUPABASE_ANON_KEY env variables or supabaseUrl and supabaseKey are required!"?
+- This error occurs when the middleware can't access environment variables
+- Ensure you have created the `.env.local` file with the exact values shown above
+- **Completely restart your development server** (stop it completely, then run `npm run dev` again)
+- The middleware now has better error handling and will skip authentication if variables are missing

 ### Profile creation still failing?
 - Run the database setup scripts in Supabase
 - Check RLS policies are correctly set